OpenVisualCloud/Media-Communications-Mesh/README.md

    $ git clone https://github.com/OpenVisualCloud/Media-Communications-Mesh.git
    ```

-2. Navigate to the Media Proxy directory
+2. **Navigate to the Media-Communications-Mesh directory**
     ```sh
     $ cd Media-Communications-Mesh
     ```

-3. Build the Media Proxy binary (run on Host)
+3. **Build the Media Proxy binary (run on Host)**
     ```sh
     $ ./build.sh
     ```

-4. Build the Media Proxy Docker image (run in Container)
+4. **Build the Media Proxy Docker image (run in Container)**
     ```sh
-    $ docker build -t media-proxy ./media-proxy
+    $ ./build_docker.sh
     ```

-By following these instructions, you'll be able to perform the basic installation of the Media Communications Mesh application.
+By following these instructions, you'll be able to perform the basic build and installation of the Media Communications Mesh application.

 ## Usage